-The Medical Center reports decreases in net position that relate to future periods as deferred inflows of resources in a separate section of its balance sheets.
+The Medical Center reports an acquisition of net position that is applicable to a future reporting period as deferred inflows of resources in a separate section of its balance sheet.

 Net Position

 Net position of the Medical Center is classified in two components.
 Net investment in capital assets consists of capital assets net of accumulated depreciation and reduced by the outstanding balances of borrowings used to finance the purchase or construction of those assets.
 Unrestricted net position is the remaining net position that does not meet the definition of net investment in capital assets.